From: Mr Thomas Williams <

 client only used numbers and codes to make

-the account he opened with
+the account he opened with us anonymous.
+At

 this juncture, i'll like to unravel the true position